 TAB to navigate "forward" and

 If you can't tab through all page elements successfully, then you've failed the test.
 When testing, watch out in particular for autocomplete widgets, where keyboard focus may get stuck.

 How to fix #

 Pages that present content in multiple formats, such as modal dialogs, widgets, are at risk for focus traps.
 In the case of a displaying a modal, when you don't want the user interacting with the rest of the page, it makes sense to temporarily trap the user.

 But you should aim to provide a keyboard-accessible method of escaping the modal as well.
 Check out this example on how to create an accessible modal.
 See also Modals and Keyboard Traps.
 In this example, you get the desired behaviors of a modal, without forcing the user to refresh the page to get out of the focus trap.

 For users who either cannot or choose not to use a mouse, keyboard navigation is the primary means of reaching everything on a screen.
-Good keyboarding experiences depend on a logical tab order and easily discernable focus styles.
-If a keyboard user gets trapped in a particular page elememnt, they have no way of interacting with the page.
+Good keyboarding experiences depend on a logical tab order and easily discernible focus styles.
+If a keyboard user gets trapped in a particular page element, they have no way of interacting with the page.